 Dr. Kevin Eakes

-Kevin Eakes is Director of Teacher Effectiveness for the Charleston County School District in Charleston, South Carolina.
+Kevin Eakes is Director of the Office of Student Services and Credentialing for the College of Charleston in Charleston, South Carolina.
 Kevin has taught in elementary and secondary public schools in North Carolina and South Carolina and has supervised clinical interns and taught graduate teacher education and human development courses at the College of Charleston.
 Kevin is a graduate of the Strategic Data Project at the Center for Education Policy Research at Harvard University, completed his doctoral degree at Auburn University, earned his master’s degree from the University of North Carolina – Greensboro, and received his undergraduate degree from Appalachian State University.
 Kevin’s research interests include socio-emotional learning and observation of teaching behaviors.